Lrelni/uniquify_pictures/README.md

 A simple utility to identify and remove duplicate pictures in a folder through hashing comparison

 ## Dependencies
-- PIL (may be removed in the future)
 - openpyxl
 - tqdm